Ability Action Australia

 Female NDIS speech therapist works with young boy

-What is speech pathology, and how can it support my child?
-Four benefits of speech pathology for children
+What is speech pathology, and how does speech therapy work to support my child?
+Four benefits of speech therapy for children

-Speech pathologists, or ‘speechies’ as they’re known in the health industry, assess and treat communication and swallowing problems in children.
+Speech pathologists, also commonly known as speech therapists, assess and treat communication and swallowing challenges in children.

-The impact of their work can be life-changing because it can help prevent or reduce the lifelong consequences that often come with communication problems.
+The impact of their work can be life-changing because it can help prevent or reduce the lifelong consequences that often come with communication challenges.

 Importantly, speech pathologists also help parents and caregivers to develop the confidence to practice these newfound skills at home.

-Below are four benefits of speech pathology that your child could experience.
+Below are four benefits of speech therapy that your child could experience.

-1) Speechies are trained to work with children
+1) Our Speech Pathologists are trained to work with children

 When a child has a speech or language disorder, it can disrupt their ability to communicate and learn from others.

-Speech pathologists are trained to help children of all ages and abilities to develop the ability to communicate, to meet their particular needs.
-Working one-on-one with children, they can assist in skill development and in building the capacity of those caring for a child so they’re able to assist with their child’s development.
+Speech pathologists are trained to help children of all ages to improve their ability to communicate.
+Working one-on-one with children, they can assist in skill development and in building the capacity of those caring for a child to support their child’s particular developmental needs.

-Speech therapy exercises and activities vary but may involve interacting through talking and playing, using books and pictures to help stimulate language development, and modelling correct sounds and syllables for a child through age-appropriate play to teach the child how to make certain sounds.
+Speech therapy exercises and activities for childhood speech development vary, but may involve interacting through talking and playing, using books and pictures to help stimulate language development, and modelling correct sounds and syllables for a child through age-appropriate play to teach the child how to make certain sounds.
 Treatment may also involve finding other means of communication, such as alternative communication devices.

-2) Can help with more than just speech problems
+2) Childhood speech development can help with more than just speech problems

-The benefits of speech pathology aren’t restricted to Speech pathologists are university-trained allied health professionals who work with and improve the quality of life of anyone who has trouble communicating or with swallowing.
+The benefits of speech therapy aren’t restricted to just speech.
+Speech pathologists are university-trained allied health professionals who work with anyone who has trouble communicating or swallowing to improve their quality of life.

 • Speech — saying the sounds in words